 “I just saw Remus, he was really out of sorts,” Peter said through heavy breaths.
 “I ran all the way up here, I tried to talk to him but he just walked off towards the forest.”
 His body fell into the opposite chair, showing its annoyance at being so abused with a nearly mile run first thing in the morning.

 “Don’t worry, mate,” James said with a sigh.
 “You know how he can get before his furry time.
-I guess we should go talk to Dumbledore about last night.
-McGonagall told Remus that she'd meet us there, and we could fill him in on the Prospects and Bellatrix.”
+I guess we should go find Professor McGonagall.
+She wanted to talk with Remus about last night.
+Us too, though i’m not sure why.
+But if Moony’s not feeling fit for company…”

 “Wait, I thought she was here?”
 Peter asked.